 Customer challenge - customer service has changed

-There used to be a perception that the only way to provide the “best customer service” in a contact centre was through a customer service agent.
-Not so any more.
+There used to be a perception that the only way to provide the "best customer service" in a contact center was through a customer service agent.
+That's no longer the case.
 With the number of new channels that customers expect to be available, there are few contact centers that can resource the peaks and troughs effectively.